Creating, Updating and Deleting Resources

 }

 A server MAY reject an attempt to do a full replacement of a to-many relationship.
-In such a case, the server MUST reject the entire update, and return a 403 Forbidden response.
+In such a case, the server MUST reject the entire update, and return a 400 Bad Request response.

 Note: Since full replacement may be a very dangerous operation, a server may choose to disallow it.
 For example, a server may reject full replacement if it has not provided the client with the full list of associated objects, and does not want to allow deletion of records the client has not seen.